akutayural/Flask-Interview/README.md

 - I have successfully consume the 4 endpoints.

 - Test Cases Succesfully passed.
+(In order to run the test, execute 'pytest' command in terminal)

 ![pytest](https://user-images.githubusercontent.com/69294802/216920096-a39527d2-949e-4805-a335-469cf6243a3a.png)